Quickstart

 1. Install the SDK

-The current release (0.1.0a0) ships only the core client — the ros2 and lerobot adapters land in a follow-up minor.
+The current release ships the core client, the ros2 adapter, and OpenTelemetry trace correlation behind the [otel] extra.
+LeRobot, MuJoCo, Isaac Sim, and Gymnasium adapters land in 0.2.

 2. Get an API key

 RoboTrace is invite-only during the pilot.
-Once you're approved off the waitlist, the team mints a key for you in Admin → Clients → <your client> → API access.
-The full key is shown once at creation — we only store its SHA-256 hash, so if you lose it, we can't recover it; you mint a fresh one and revoke the old.
+Once you're approved off the waitlist, sign in to the portal and head to Portal → API keys to mint your first key.
+The full key is shown once at creation - we only store its SHA-256 hash, so if you lose it, we can't recover it; you mint a fresh one and revoke the old.

 3. Configure the SDK